Sonoma County Wildlife You Can Spot Each Season

 Green sea anemone in a tide pool at Salt Point State Park

-The Sonoma Coast is a wonderland of tide pools — little wells of eroded rock that are exposed at low tide and become mini marine ecosystems of sea anemones, hermit crabs, sea stars, chitons, limpets, mussels, tiny fish, and other colorful creatures.
+The Sonoma Coast is a wonderland of tide pools — little wells of eroded rock that are exposed at low tide and become fascinating mini ecosystems to observe with marine life like sea anemones, hermit crabs, sea stars, chitons, limpets, mussels, tiny fish, and other colorful creatures.

 Tafoni pattern in sandstone at Salt Point State Park

-Tafoni in sandstone at Salt Point State Park
+Tafoni in sandstone at Salt Point State Park, Jenner, California

 At the southern end of Sonoma Coast State Park in Bodega Bay, you’ll also find clusters of tide pools along the shore at Doran Regional Park and Schoolhouse Beach, as well as at Pinnacle Gulch.
-Remember to wear shoes with grippy soles, and walk with care along rocks that may be jagged or slippery.
+Remember to wear shoes with grippy soles, and walk with care along rocks that may be slippery or jagged.

 Mountain lion kitten at Sonoma County Wildlife Rescue Center

-Mountain lion kitten at Sonoma County Wildlife Rescue
+Mountain lion kitten at Sonoma County Wildlife Rescue, Petaluma, California

-Dedicated to the rescue, rehabilitation, and release of injured and orphaned wildlife, Sonoma County Wildlife Rescue (SCWR) takes in native foxes, coyote, wildcats, raccoons, owls, bats, skunks, opossums, beavers, and even badgers.
-When animals aren’t able to be returned to the wild, they often become Enrichment Ambassadors for SCWR, serving as a source of wildlife education and connection with the natural world.
+Dedicated to the rescue, rehabilitation, and release of injured and orphaned wildlife, Sonoma County Wildlife Rescue (SCWR) takes in native foxes, coyotes, wildcats, raccoons, owls, bats, skunks, opossums, beavers, and even badgers.
+When animals aren’t able to be returned to the wild, they often become Enrichment Ambassadors for SCWR, serving as a source of wildlife education and connection to the natural world.

-You can meet these ambassadors (and other animals) on various guided tours of their Petaluma facility, given by appointment only.
-Public tours are given on Saturdays, and private enrichment, behind the scenes, and/or VIP tours can be arranged Tuesday-Friday.
-Visit this page for more information, and call SCWR at (707) 992-0274 to make a tour appointment.
+You can meet these ambassadors on guided tours of the Petaluma facility by appointment.
+Public tours are given on Saturdays, and private behind-the-scenes tours can also be arranged in advance.
+Visit the Sonoma County Wildlife Rescue Tours page for information, and call (707) 992-0274 to reserve a spot.

-Safari West Wildlife Preserve & African Tent Camp
+Safari West Wildlife Preserve & African Tent Camp, Santa Rosa

 giraffes at Safari West in Sonoma County

 Known as “the Sonoma Serengeti,” this 400-acre wildlife park is the closest you can come to Africa without actually going there.
-Home to more than 90 different species and 900 animals, including giraffes, Cape buffalo, antelope, lemurs, rhinos, and exotic birds, the park brings you face-to-face with mostly non-native creatures that are fascinating, beautiful, and in some cases, critically endangered.
+Home to more than 90 different species and 900 animals, including giraffes, Cape buffalo, antelope, lemurs, rhinos, and exotic birds — this park brings you face-to-face with creatures that are fascinating, beautiful, and in some cases, critically endangered.

-You can spend anywhere from a few hours to a few days here, enjoying a variety of guided jeep tours, dining experiences, and even overnight stays in one of the park’s 30 luxurious safari tents.
-Imported from Botswana, each of these tents sports a private viewing deck, bathroom, hardwood floors, and the exciting sights and sounds of the park’s wildlife.
+You can spend a few hours or a few days here, enjoying a variety of guided jeep tours, dining experiences, and even overnight stays in one of the park’s 30 luxurious safari tents.
+Imported from Botswana, each overnight luxury tent sports a private viewing deck, bathroom, hardwood floors, and the exciting sights and sounds of wildlife.

 You Might Also Like